Douglas Fir vs Cedar: What’s the Difference?

 Can Douglas Fir Be Used Outdoors?

 Yes.
 Douglas fir can be used outdoors.
-It is moderately rot-resistant, but it is not as bug resistant as cedar.
-In many cases, Douglas fir will not be left outdoors unprotected.
+It is moderately rot-resistant, but it is not as bug-resistant as cedar.
+In many cases, Douglas fir cannot be left outdoors unprotected.
 It will need to be stained, sealed, or covered.
-Exposed Douglas fir will eventually degrade and rot if left unprotected, but it can still be used outside.
+Exposed Douglas fir will eventually degrade and rot if unprotected, but it can still be used outside.

 Is Cedar Good For Indoor Use?

 Yes.
-Despite having a lot of benefits as an outdoor wood cedar can be used inside.
-Some people like to use cedar as trim, closet lining, or furniture.
-Cedar gives any space a rustic look that is very popular in some places.
+Despite having many benefits, cedar can be used inside.
+Some people use cedar as trim, closet lining, or furniture.
+Cedar gives any space a rustic look that is very popular.
 The smell of cedar is also a nice addition to an indoor space where the airflow keeps the smell trapped for longer compared to outside.

 Which is Better: Douglas Fir or Cedar?

-It is hard to go wrong with either cedar or Douglas fir.
-They are both extremely popular for a reason.
+It is hard to go wrong with cedar or Douglas fir.
+They are both incredibly popular for a reason.
 They are strong, durable, and look great.
-In many cases, either Douglas fir or cedar will be a perfect choice for your project.
+In most cases, Douglas fir or cedar will be a perfect choice for your project.
 It all depends on what your vision and end goals are.
 Anything made from these two top-notch softwoods is likely to turn out great.